 While it seems like an easy way to help out a friend, co-signing any loan application is a serious contract and you’re on the hook if your friend doesn’t pay up.
 Not paying can tarnish your credit history, and you might have to worry about:

 Hurting your job prospects.
-The Society for Human Resources Management found that 60 percent of companies ran credit checks on job applicants (PowerPoint presentation).
+The Society for Human Resources Management found that (PowerPoint presentation).
 If you are a cosigner, your friend’s money troubles could cause an employer to hesitate in making you an offer.

 Not getting an apartment lease.
 Many landlords run credit checks to see if you have any problems paying what you promised.
 Co-signing is one of those promises.